julzaza/wildwitchherbs/_posts/2026-01-17-modern-hormone-advice-vs-folk-medicine.md

 They lacked modern emergency medicine.

 Yet they had a **precise understanding of female time**.
-Modern advice is powerful — but often blind to rhythm.
+Modern advice is powerful, but often blind to rhythm.

 ---